PavanKumar06/RedisProtobuf_Cache/README.md

 # RedisProtobuf_Cache
 Blazor App that includes caching to Redis, using Protobufs.

+Just clone the repo and Run the application.

-First you mut have docker setup in your PC.
+First you must have docker setup in your PC.

 Next in the command prompt execute -> docker run --name my-redis -p 5002:6379 -d redis